-Each week, students will be assigned textbook pages to read.
+Each week, students will be assigned instructor's lecture notes and textbook pages to read.
 In addition to the textbook pages, students will receive Microsoft PowerPoint slides for study, which contain instructor's notes.
 There will also be other reading assignments from journals, news sources, or other materials.

-This will be a self-paced learning experience, but it is recommended that students complete the reading assignments by Wednesday to ensure timely completion of other tasks, such as chapter review quizzes, discussions, and SHRM scenario quizzes.
+This will be a self-paced learning experience, but it is recommended that students complete the reading assignments by Wednesday to ensure timely completion of other tasks.